 I tend to stick with losing strategies for too long.

 I don’t want you to make that same mistake.

 This is my last post of the year so I’ll end with a legendary song.

 The best live performance of one of the best Rock songs of all-time.

-Enjoy your holidays and see you in 2016!
+Enjoy your holidays !

 As a former fitness coach to fashion models, I can teach you how to increase muscle definition without adding size.

 Join 39,000+ others and subscribe to my FREE Newsletter where I share my strategies.